 Herring's concern with consumption and cultural responsibilities was expressed through his 'environmental statements'.
 Bird Grid (1969) involved birds eating 'squares' of birdseed which were then replenished; Tea Bag Piece (1968-69) considered the effects of condensation, evaporation and frost on tea bags nailed to a tree.

-These documented interventions into the physical environment bridged the gap between land art and performance and Herring was an important contributer to the development of Land Art in the UK.
+These documented interventions into the physical environment bridged the gap between land art and performance, and Herring was an important contributor to the development of Land Art in the UK.

 The estate of Ed Herring is represented by Richard Saltoun Gallery.